grindmother/ferment/README.md

 ## Requirements

-- You currently need to have `automake` and `ffmpeg` installed on your system
+- **You need `ffmpeg` installed to add audio files!** Otherwise you'll just receive an error when you choose the file.
-- Until I get around to creating a packaged app installer, you'll need a modern version of [`node` and `npm`](https://nodejs.org) in order to build.
+- If there is no packaged app for your platform, you'll need a modern version of [`node` and `npm`](https://nodejs.org)
+- To build from source or npm you currently need to have `automake` and `libtool`

 ## Install